 “Be prepared to put in the hard work and long hours, but remember building a business is an exciting and rewarding time”.

-If you’re unsure about how to create a business plan, using a free business template is a good place to start.
-It will let you organise your strategy over the short and long term.
+Do you have a business plan?
+Creating a business will help you organise your strategy over the short and long term.
 You don’t have to stick to it religiously, but the more comprehensive your plan is, the more prepared you’ll be.

 Do you have a website?